 Costco Puts Customer Satisfaction First

-While the online policy highlights a lot of specific conditions, most customers experience the process of returning items as quick and painless.
+While the online policy highlights a lot of specific conditions, most customers experience the process of returning items as quickly and painlessly as possible.

 You can even return online purchases to stores, even if your local store doesn’t carry the product you bought.